chrisguttandin/angular-audio-context/README.md

 The original specification can be found here: http://www.w3.org/TR/webaudio/

+In addition to that the audioContextService provides an extra property called isSupported.
+It is a boolean value that indicates if the currently used browser supports Web Audio API's AudioContext or not.
+An example usage might look like this:

+    angular
+        .module('your-module', [])
+        .config(function (audioContextServiceProvider) {
+            $provide.constant('audioContextIsSupported', audioContextServiceProvider.isSupported);
+        })
+        .controller('YourController', ['audioContextIsSupported', function (audioContextIsSupported) {
+            // use audioContextIsSupported here ...
+        });

+    <span data-ng-if="!audioContextIsSupported">Sorry AudioContext is not supported.</span>

 In case you are missing a feature just fork or raise an issue.